Afro-Brazilians: Genetic studies

-The research analysed the mitochondrial DNA (mtDNA), that is present in all human beings and passed down with only minor mutations through the maternal line.
-The other is the Y chromosome, that is present only in males and passed down with only minor mutations through the paternal line.
+The research analysed the mitochondrial DNA (mtDNA), which is present in all human beings and passed down with only minor mutations through the maternal line.
+The other is the Y chromosome, which is present only in males and is passed down with only minor mutations through the paternal line.
 Both can show from what part of the world a matrilineal or patrilineal ancestor of a person came from, but one can have in mind that they are only a fraction of the human genome, and reading ancestry from Y chromosome and mtDNA only tells 1/23rd the story, since humans have 23 chromosome pairs in the cellular DNA.

-Analysing the Y chromosome, which comes from male ancestors through paternal line, it was concluded that half (50%) of Brazilian "negros" Y chromosomes come from Europe, 48% come from Africa and 1.6% come from Native Americans.
+Analysing the Y chromosome, which comes from male ancestors through the paternal line, it was concluded that half (50%) of Brazilian "negros" Y chromosomes come from Europe, 48% come from Africa and 1.6% come from Native Americans.
 Analysing their mitochondrial DNA, that comes from female ancestors though maternal line, 85% of them come from Africa, 12.5% come from Native Americans and 2.5% come from Europe.
 The high level of European ancestry in African Brazilians through paternal line exists because, for much of Brazil's history, there were more Caucasian males than Caucasian females.
 So inter-racial relationships between Caucasian males and African or Native American females were widespread.

 Portrait "A Redenção de Cam" (1895), by Galician painter Modesto Brocos showing a Brazilian family each generation becoming "whiter".